cmoratagarcia/odin-book-library/README.md

-# odin-book-library
+# odin-book-library-classes

-First project of the Full Stack JavaScript course.
+Part of the Odin Project lesson on JS classes.

-Practice JS Objects by creating a library app with the option to add and remove books from an array and display them on the page.
+Assignment: Go back to your Library project and refactor it to use class instead of plain constructors.